TBoileau/form-handler/README.md

 - `NameOfYourHandler` : Enter the name of your new form handler, without namespace and `Handler` suffix.
 - `NameOfYourFormType` : Enter the name with namespace of your form type.

-If he doesn't find the form type, you will have 3 attemps for enter a new one.

 **The maker will generate your new form handler in `App\Form\Handler`.**

 **Manually :**